lil-lab/nccg/README.md

    ```

    Supply the public IP address of master in place of <id>.
 Above code runs with 110GB RAM which can be changed to
-   any other number > 60GB.
+   any other number within the RAM limit.

- 2. The final results will be printed in the log of master which should match the numbers reported in the paper.
+ 2. The results will be printed in the log of master.
+The final number should match the numbers reported in the paper.

 ### Perform Learning